 Believe it or not, clutter is not the villain we often make it out to be.
 Clutter can actually be a useful tool in helping you uncover the deep-rooted emotional baggage you’ve been carrying around for some time.

 Clutter speaks–we just don’t necessarily want to hear (or maybe we’re not yet ready to hear) what it has to say.
 When you listen, I mean really listen to what your clutter has to say to you, it invites you to acknowledge the complex feelings tied to your clutter.
-It’s hard, but so worth the reward that waits on the other side of your stuff–I promise.
+It’s hard but so worth the reward that awaits on the other side of your stuff–I promise.

 Clutter Clarity Question 1–WHO’s my who?

 Who you share space with is hugely important.
 You are mixing energy here and whether you see it or not, there is silent, non-verbal communication happening all the time.
 So the question to ask yourself is, who do I share this space with?
 How do you feel about this person or persons?

 You can love your husband and also want to banish him to a desert island to live forever without you because of the way he slurps down his morning Starbucks.
 Both can exist at the same time.
 And the sooner you are able to hold space for the duality, the faster you can be honest with yourself and see what’s really going on.
 Both at this moment and long term.

 Clutter Clarity Question 2–WHAT kind of clutter do I have?